Thank you for your interest in our rehabilitation project! We have posted our Notification of the Right to Negotiate below.

-Main Street Middletown was presented with the opportunity to purchase 19 and 21 West Main Street, two contributing buildings in our National Register Historic district and two of the most photographed buildings in our Main Street business.
-Smaller than most buildings found along Main Street, these two are visual stand-outs with the over-sized and decorative Gothic-Revival trim work.
-The Main Street Board acted quickly, decisively and jumped at the opportunity and started funding raising!
+Main Street Middletown was fortunate enough to be able to purchase 19 and 21 West Main Street (formerly Bussard’s Barbershop) in February 2019, two contributing buildings in our National Register Historic District and two of the most photographed buildings on Main Street.
+Smaller than most buildings found along Main Street, these two are visual stand-outs with the over-sized and decorative gothic-revival trim work.

 Donors to Date Include: